Quilt a Picnic Blanket to Use Up Extra FabricThis beautiful summer quilt is an easy way to get started with patchwork.

 14. Sew the binding strips together end to end using diagonal seams, or straight seams if preferred.
 Press wrong sides together along the length to make a double-fold binding.
 Bind the quilt to finish, taking care to miter the corners neatly.
 (For reference, please read “Neat Corners” by Mary Ray, Threads #100, April/May 2002, p.54.)

-This post was excerpted from Quick & Easy Quilts by Lynne Goldsworthy (The Taunton Press, 2018) and can be purchased in the Taunton Store.
+This post was excerpted from Quick & Easy Quilts by Lynne Goldsworthy (The Taunton Press, 2018).